+Align the thermal break and insulated glass unit in the frame of the glazing with the insulation around the glazed opening.
+This may mean installing windows outboard of the structure for exterior-insulated assemblies.
+From a thermal bridging perspective, installing glazing on a support angle is better than directly on a steelframed wall.
 Avoid balconies or floor slab projections through the envelope that bypasses the thermal insulation.
 If large balconies are intended to be a defining architectural feature, consider thermally broken or point connected attachment systems.

-Integrating Mitigation into Design

-The Thermal Bridging Calculation Process

-Determining the project-specific impacts of various thermal bridging details in a design starts with this simple three step process.
+Integrating Mitigation into Design The Thermal Bridging Calculation Process Determining the project-specific impacts of various thermal bridging details in a design starts with this simple three step process3.
 Identify and make estimates for the clear field, linear, and point transmittances.
 Perform a quantity takeoff of all clear field, linear, and point assemblies.
 Multiply the thermal transmittances by the corresponding quantities to determine heat flow contributions, then add up the totals for the overall thermal transmittance.
 What is An Efficient Detail?

 In the past, when thermal bridging was largely overlooked, many conventional buildings were constructed with interface details of poor to moderate thermal quality.
 As we move towards NZER building codes, better performance is needed to meet performance requirements.

 Mitigated interface details may be adequate for current performance targets, but thermally efficient interface details will be required for NZER building design.
 Often, a linear transmittance less than 0.05 W/m•K is necessary for the window-to-wall interface to minimize the wall insulation thickness.

 Linear Transmittance

+Regular - Poor > 0.23 > 0.30

+Moderate 0.17 0.30

+Mitigated 0.12 0.20

+Efficient 0.06 0.10

+Thermal Bridge Free < 0.01 < 0.01

 BTU/hr•ft•F W/m•K

-Thermal Bridge Free < 0.01 < 0.01

-Efficient 0.06 0.10

-Mitigated 0.12 0.20

-Moderate 0.17 0.30

-Regular - Poor > 0.23 > 0.30

 Schematic Design Phase

 Detailed Design Phase

 Thermal bridging calculations are only one part of the building envelope design requirements.
 It is important to keep looking for the details where mitigation will have the biggest impact, not only from the perspective of thermal efficiency, but also other equally important factors, such as durability, constructibility, and costs.
 This is an iterative process where assumptions and calculations are refined as the design progresses.
 Many free industry tools are available to assist in this process.
 These tools can make completing calculations straightforward and facilitate refinements as the project progresses.
 Please see the references at the end of this playbook for links and resources.

-Putting Mitigation into Practice: A Mid-Rise Residential Example

-The example building utilizes a concrete structure with steel framed walls.
+Putting Mitigation into Practice: A Mid-Rise Residential Example The example building utilizes a concrete structure with steel framed walls.
 The window-to-wall ratio is 40% and the balconies comprise 20% of the above-grade intermediate floor perimeter.
 The exterior walls are split-insulated assemblies with composite aluminum cladding supported by an intermittent cladding attachment system.
 This example outlines several design scenarios and their effective R-values.
 The scenarios start with conventional detailing, and show the incremental impact of different mitigating strategies to increase performance.
 Each scenario includes the critical thermal bridging details for this type of building construction, as noted in the adjacent diagram, along with their relative contributions to the overall heat flow.
+The following formula provides an estimation for a thermal transmittance target during early design when there may be an overall envelope target, but specific details are not known.
+R_o = R / (1-x) where R2 = clear field R-value target R2 = overall opaque envelope R-value x2 = interface detail heat flow factor It is recommended to use x = 0.5 as a conservative default value in early design to provide flexibility for optimization during detail design.